Adult Library Cards

 There is a $2.00 card replacement fee for lost WPL cards.
 Waukegan Public Library is unable to replace library cards originally issued by other libraries.

 Fines & Fees

 Borrowing anything from the library is free with a few exceptions.
-Overdue fines vary and are applied to items returned or renewed after the due date.
+Overdue fines vary and are applied to DVDs, Blu-Ray discs, and video games that are returned or renewed after the due date.
+There are no overdue fines for books, audiobooks, magazines, and CDs.
 Fees are also applied to damaged items and items that are not returned at all.
 To see a list of overdue and damage fees for all items, click here.